talon-one/TalonOne.cs/docs/IntegrationApi.md

 Update profile attributes for all customers in audience

-Update the specified profile attributes to the provided value for all customers in the specified audience.  **Important:** The authentication requires an mParticle API key instead of a Talon.One API key.
+Update the specified profile attributes to the provided value for all customers in the specified audience.

 ### Example
 ```csharp